CMSgov/design-system/.github/ISSUE_TEMPLATE/component_validation_checklist.md

 - [ ] HTML code snippet example(s)
 - [ ] React code snippet example(s)
 - [ ] All react properties are explained
+- [ ] General guidance or best practices
-- [ ] Guidance on when to use this item
+- [ ] Usability - when to use
-- [ ] Guidance on when not to use this item or consider alternatives
+- [ ] Usability - when to consider something else
 - [ ] Accessibility considerations

 ## Validate HTML